wonday/react-native-pdf/README.md

 Q4. why doesn't it work with react native expo?.
 A4.
 Expo does not support native module. you can read more expo caveats [`here`](https://facebook.github.io/react-native/docs/getting-started.html#caveats)

 ### ChangeLog

+v5.1.0
+1. remove encodeURI(), **Degrade Notice: If you use Chinese/Japanese/Korean path, please encodeURI() yourself**
+2. fix enableAnnotationRendering in iOS
+3. Trusting certificates for api http redirection

 v5.0.12
 1. fix some codes for code safe